Would we be considered if the child we were caring for needed a permanent home?

 Can a child who we are caring for come with us on vacation?

 The child is part of your family and should be included in your family vacations.
 Under the right circumstances and with the proper preparations, arrangements can be made so the child can be included in your holiday.
 If you are travelling outside the country, the agency will need adequate time to prepare documentation.
 If it is not possible to take the child on vacation, other arrangements can be made for the child’s care.

 Are there many children waiting for foster families?

 There are no waiting lists therefore it is essential that Peel CAS have families prepared and ready to accept children into their homes on very short notice.
 As every child’s ethnicity and circumstances are different, we need diverse families to help out in many different ways.
 This is why Peel CAS constantly recruits new families to help children on a temporary basis through fostering and on a permanent basis through adoption.
 Being part of our team not only means physically taking children into your family but being prepared and ready to receive that ‘special’ child when they need you the most.

 As a new foster home, will the agency be receptive to placing a child with fewer needs until I gain experience?

 Children’s needs may range from straight-forward to very complex.
 Caregivers with various levels of skills, experience and training meet these needs.
-Traditional foster care is divided into three levels with each level meeting a different set of needs - regular, specialized and treatment.
+Traditional foster care is divided into three levels with each level meeting a different set of needs - regular,1 Basic, Supplementary 1 Basic, Specialized / Treatment 1 Basic.
 Most caregivers enter fostering at the regular level however may care for children with more challenges as they gain experience and confidence.
 The agency offers ongoing support and training that will help you build your skills and confidence as you develop in your role as caregiver.